 To send out weekly updates.

-To combine your email marketing with chatbots.
+To combine with your email marketing efforts for greater results.

 The world is your “AI” oyster.
 Go out there and conquer.